 Header: Your letter should begin with both you and the employer's contact information (name, title, company name, address, phone number, email) followed by the date.
 If this is an email rather than an actual letter, include your contact information at the end of the letter, after your signature.

 Salutation: Address the letter to your interviewer.
-Use his or her formal title ("Dear Mr./Ms./Dr. XYZ).
-If you forget his name or how to spell it, contact his office and request the proper spelling of his name.
+Use his or her formal title (Dear Mr./Ms./Dr. XYZ).
+If you forget their name or how to spell it, contact their office and request the proper spelling.

 Paragraph 1: Thank the employer for taking the time to interview you.
 You can also include any positive impressions you had about the company.

-Paragraph 2: Explain why you are an excellent candidate for the position.
+Paragraph 2: Explain why you're an excellent candidate for the position.
 Mention your specific skills or experiences.

 Paragraph 3: If you forgot to mention anything about your qualifications during the interview, mention them in this paragraph.

 Paragraph 4: Once again, thank the employer for interviewing you.
-Tell him you look forward to hearing back from him soon about the position.
+Tell them you look forward to hearing back soon about the position.

-Close: Use a formal signoff, such as "Sincerely" or "Best Regards."
+Close: Use a formal signature, such as "Sincerely" or "Best Regards."